About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 The Dressing Lab's Signature Natural Shoulder

-Just as with our tailor-made jackets, the Chester Coat offers various construction options, from structured shoulders with shoulder pads to natural, padless shoulders.
-The Dressing Lab's Chester Coat, staying true to our jacket concept, is crafted with a "natural shoulder" design without shoulder pads.
-This ensures a lightweight finish, providing both a comfortable feel and a soft appearance, making it effortlessly versatile for casual ensembles.
+Just as with our made-to-order jackets, the Chester Coat can be made with various shoulder constructions, from structured shoulders with shoulder pads to natural shoulders without pads.
+The Dressing Lab's Chester Coat follows the concept of our jackets and is made with a natural shoulder without shoulder pads.
+This gives the coat a lighter feel, a comfortable fit, and a softer appearance, making it easy to wear not only with dressy outfits, but also in more casual styles.

 Collar Rise and Exceptional Fit